-Three selectable modes of operation are available in the Uconnect TouchTM System.
-Refer to "Uconnect TouchTM Settings" in "Understanding Your Instrument Panel" for further information.
+Three selectable modes of operation are available in the Uconnect® System.
+Refer to "Uconnect® Settings/ Customer Programmable Features" in "Understanding Your Instrument Panel" for further information.

-Blind Spot Alert
+Blind Spot Alert Lights Only

 When operating in Blind Spot Alert mode, the BSM system will provide a visual alert in the appropriate side view mirror based on a detected object.
-However, when the system is operating in RCP, the system will respond with both visual and audible alerts when a detected object is present.
+However, when the system is operating in Rear Cross Path mode, the system will respond with both visual and audible alerts when a detected object is present.
 Whenever an audible alert is requested, the radio volume is reduced.